 In 2009, the popular summer attractions of Mamaia and other Black Sea Resorts attracted 1.3 million tourists.

-In 2010, Romania had a peak deployment of 1,600 troops in Afghanistan.
+In 2010, Romania had a peak deployment of 1,600 troops in Afghanistan, which was the 4th largest contribution according to the US.

 In 2010, the Organisation internationale de la Francophonie identified 4,756,100 French speakers in Romania.

-In January 2011, Parliament passed a law that enforces "strict quality control on universities and introduces tough rules for funding evaluation and peer review".
+In January 2011, Parliament passed a law that enforces strict quality control on universities and introduces tough rules for funding evaluation and peer review.

 According to the 2012 Eurobarometer, English is spoken by 31% of Romanians, French is spoken by 17%, and Italian and German, each by 7%.

-In 2012, the birth rate in Romania was 9.49‰, and the mortality rate was 11.84‰.
+In 2012, the birth rate in Romania was 9.49‰, while the mortality rate was 11.84‰.

 In 2012, worsening economic conditions led to unrest and triggered a political crisis in Romania.